Category:

 Chicago Tribune investigation reveals specific men with small dicks

-The Tribune found well over 100 men who have publicly but bogusly claimed military medals for bravery.
+Tribune found well over 100 men who have publicly but bogusly claimed military medals for bravery.
 The Trib looked mainly at self-submitted bios in the Who's Who in America series and in newspaper obituaries, and then got those men's military records via the Freedom of Information Act.
 Then, the Trib called up a lot of them for comments.
 Responses ranged from full-denial mode, to opening a new round of B.S., to a few soulful admissions.
 (Also a possibility: A few who never got such medals have actually convinced themselves they did.)
-Chicago Tribune

 Comments 'bogus_medals'